null Skip to main content

 As many of you already know, the door lock actuators in your 2007-2014 GM vehicle are very unreliable.
 Most units suffer motor failures which can make locking and unlocking the vehicle very cumbersome.
 GruvenParts.com has been repairing the faulty GM door lock actuators since 2010.
 Our new motor is a reliable high torque design with factory correct wiring inputs.
 Our motor has passed rigorous 35,000 lock/unlock cycle testing runs conducted continuously over the span of 2 full weeks.
 Please read the repair options listed below before ordering.

-• Buy Motor Only and Install it Yourself and Save $$.
-You can also choose to have the motor shipped with a new brass pinion gear preinstalled - this will save you the hassle of removing the old gear and pressing it onto the the new motor shaft.
+Buy the Motor with gear already pressed on and Install it Yourself and Save $$.
 Reference the repair instructions listed at the bottom of this page or watch the youtube installation video.
 Choose passenger side or drivers side from the drop down menu.
 The motors are the same front to back, but they are different drivers side to passenger side.

 Eligible Models